MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Discussion

 \subsection{Numerical approximation of \bhd{}}

-In some situations, surrogate dynamics or bounce times cannot be solved for exactly.
-The former can occur, for example, if the chosen surrogate potential is not trivial, and the latter if the target is not log-concave.
-While this article demonstrated bouncy Hamiltonian dynamics on examples admitting exact simulations, we now present a numerical approximation scheme based on the splitting technique \citep{strang1968construction, mclachlan2002splitting} to extend the algorithm's scope to more general targets.
-While splitting is widely used for numerically solving differential equations, our scheme is unique in its ability to approximate bouncy dynamics that combine surrogate dynamics with a discontinuous bounce mechanism, and is partially inspired by the splitting scheme of \citet{bertazzi2023splitting} for PDMPs.
-Outlined in Algorithm \ref{alg:general}, our deterministic scheme can be constructed from either an exact solution operator $\Phi$ of the surrogate dynamics or approximate one $\hat \Phi$ based, for example, on the leapfrog integrator.
-Algorithm \ref{alg:general} is time-reversible and volume preserving whenever $\Phi$ or $\hat \Phi$, if used, is time-reversible and volume preserving, and hence generates valid Metropolis proposals.
-The scheme starts by taking a half step in the position and velocity.
-It then updates the inertia with a midpoint approximation
+In general, surrogate dynamics and/or bounce times cannot be solved for exactly.
+While this article demonstrated bouncy Hamiltonian dynamics on examples admitting exact simulations, we now present a numerical approximation scheme based on the splitting technique \citep{strang1968construction, mclachlan2002splitting} to extend the algorithm's scope to more general surrogates and targets.
+While splitting is widely used for numerically solving differential equations, our scheme is unique in its ability to approximate dynamics with discontinuous bounces, and is partially inspired by the scheme of \citet{bertazzi2023splitting} for \PDMP{}s.
+Outlined in Algorithm \ref{alg:general}, our scheme can be constructed from either an exact solution operator $\Phi$ of the surrogate dynamics or an approximate one $\hat \Phi$ based on, for example, the leapfrog integrator.
+Algorithm \ref{alg:general} is time-reversible and volume preserving whenever $\Phi$ or $\hat \Phi$ is time-reversible and volume preserving, and hence generates valid Metropolis proposals.

+Our scheme starts by taking a half step of the surrogate dynamics in the position-velocity space.
+It then updates the inertia by approximating the formula \eqref{eq:generaldynamics} through a midpoint approximation

-if the trajectory has sufficient inertia for the half step or reflects the velocity otherwise.
-It completes the cycle by making the remaining half step.
-When using this approximate bouncy dynamics, generated proposals are no longer rejection-free and hence Algorithm \ref{alg:hbpssampler} must be modified to include a Metropolis acceptance-rejection to ensure the correction stationary distribution.
+or reflects the velocity if the trajectory does not have sufficient inertia.
+This is followed by the remaining half step in position and velocity.
+When using this approximate bouncy dynamics, generated proposals are no longer rejection-free and hence the bouncy Hamiltonian sampler (Algorithm \ref{alg:hbpssampler}) must be modified to include a Metropolis acceptance-rejection step.